sixhours-team/aws-lambda-jdbc-java/README.md

 ## Build

-To build and package the Lambda function in a *.zip* file run following gradle command:
+To build and package the Lambda function run following gradle command:

 `./gradlew clean build`